Aliases for TPM1 Gene

 TPM1 (Tropomyosin 1 (Alpha)) is a Protein Coding gene.
 Diseases associated with TPM1 include Cardiomyopathy, Hypertrophic, 3 and Cardiomyopathy, Dilated, 1E.
-Among its related pathways are Smooth Muscle Contraction and Cardiac conduction.
+Among its related pathways are Cardiac muscle contraction and Striated Muscle Contraction.
 GO annotations related to this gene include actin binding and cytoskeletal protein binding.
 An important paralog of this gene is TPM2.

 UniProtKB/Swiss-Prot for TPM1 Gene